Air Miles vs Cashback vs Rewards – Which is the Best Credit Card Type to Use?

 Picking the right type of credit card is more of an art than a science.
 It’s like choosing your Dungeons & Dragons character or starter Pokemon.
-In fact, just like Bulbasaur, Charmander and Squirtle, there are 3 major types of credit cards in Singapore – cashback, rewards and air miles credit cards.
-These are not all the credit card types, but they’re the most popular ones.
+In fact, just like Bulbasaur, Charmander and Squirtle, there are 3 major types of credit cards in Singapore – air miles, cashback and rewards.

 First, you have to understand how each one works, and their respective pros and cons.
 In the end, only YOU can say which one is most suitable for you.